abhi9shek/AccessControlSystem/README.md

 Assumptions:
 Only one system resource 'file'
 Roles:
-a. normal-user having READ access
+1. normal-user having READ access
-b. admin having read and write access
+2. admin having read and write access
-c. super-admin having read, write and delete access In-memory database for storing users, roles, resources, allowed and denied.
+3. super-admin having read, write and delete access In-memory database for storing users, roles, resources, allowed and denied.
 How to run:
 $ python AccessControl.py